thoughtworksarts/thoughtworksarts.github.io/app/_posts/2019-04-29-why-democratization-ai-blockchain.markdown

 As researchers like Ray Kurzweil have warned, this path leads towards the [technological singularity](https://en.wikipedia.org/wiki/Technological_singularity), beyond which humans will struggle to keep up with the [exponentially-advancing capabilities](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution.html) of AI.

 {% include image file='exponential.jpg'
-   caption='Image courtesy of <a href="https://commons.wikimedia.org/wiki/File:PPTExponentialGrowthof_Computing.jpg">Ray Kurzweil</a>' %}
+   alt='A graph showing the exponential growth of computing power from 1900 to 2100' caption='Image courtesy of <a href="https://commons.wikimedia.org/wiki/File:PPTExponentialGrowthof_Computing.jpg">Ray Kurzweil</a>' %}

 Therefore the societal developments underpinning the development of AI today stand to have huge potential impacts on  both general AIs, and the nature of AI post-singularity.
 Will AI be benevolent or harmful?
 Will it be controlled?
 Will it be accessible?